Course Registration and Other Regulations

 Miami Plan (MP): Miami’s liberal education requirement.
 See the Miami Plan chapter.

 Minor: is a designated sequence of courses in a discipline or area of undergraduate study.
 Like the major, it is expected to have coherence and increasing sophistication.
-A minor is 18 (minimum) and typically up to 24 credit hours, or approximately half of the major.
-The minor is independent of the student’s major and students may not declare a major and a minor in the same discipline.
+A minor is comprised of a minimum of 15 semester hours, though some may require more.
+The minor is independent of the student’s major and, therefore, cannot be declared in the same discipline.
 Students must formally declare a minor, similar to the process by which they declare the major.
 Minors are designated on University transcripts.

 myMiami: Miami University's web portal. myMiami contains links to Banner Self Service, the online campus directory, Knowledge Base, and other Miami services, as well as information about university offices, activities and news and events. myMiami can be accessed from anywhere in the world at www.mymiami.MiamiOH.edu using your Unique ID, MUNet password, and web browser.

 Nontraditional credit: College credit given for a nonacademic learning experience, such as knowledge you have acquired from a military service or your own study.
-For information, contact the One Stop for Student Success Services.
+For information, contact the One Stop.

 Semester credit hour: Unit used to measure course work.
-The number of credit hours is usually based on the number of hours per week the class meets; for example, a three-hour course typically meets three times a week for 55 minutes each time.
+The number of credit hours is usually based on the number of hours per week the class meets; for example, a full semester three-hour course typically meets for 55 minutes three times a week for 14 weeks.
 One credit hour is usually assigned for two or three hours in laboratory and studio courses.

-Sprint course standards: Courses that meet for less than the full 14 week term.
-The sprint parts of term are Q, T, U, V, W, X, Y, Z. Sprint course meeting dates are listed in the course schedule.
+Sprint course: A course that lasts less than the full 14-week term.
+The sprint parts of term are: Q, T, U, V, W, X, Y, Z, and can be 12, 8, 6, and 4 weeks long.
+Sprint course meeting dates are listed in the course schedule and the sprint parts of term are include on the academic calendar.

-Time conflicts: Registration/Change of Schedule checks for time conflicts and will not permit you to add courses that meet at overlapping times.
+Time conflicts: When registering for courses, the system checks for time conflicts and will not permit you to add courses that meet at overlapping times.

 Transcript: An official copy of your academic record.